+(noise) and RIVAS (vibration), Roll2rail in design and develop the needed technical

+H2020. solutions.

-S2R developed many activities in various projects FINE1 (Noise) and FINE-2 (Noise & Vibration), DESTINATE (Noise) TRANSIT (Noise) and SILVARSTAR (Noise and Vibration) providing methodologies and tools for the development of methods for predicting noise and vibration performance on system level including rolling stock infrastructure and its environment, ranking and characterization of each contributing source to optimize cost benefit scenarios and comfort.
-Several IP3 and IP5 projects raised noise mitigation measures.
+S2R developed many activities in various projects FINE1 (Noise) and FINE-2 (Noise & Furthermore, the reduction of noise

+Vibration), DESTINATE (Noise) TRANSIT compared to state-of-the-art technologies

+(Noise) and SILVARSTAR (Noise and Vibration) providing methodologies and must be considered and proven as a significant parameter of sustainability in the

+tools for the development of methods for predicting noise and vibration performance relevant EU-RAIL JU activities.

+on system level including rolling stock

+infrastructure and its environment, ranking

+and characterization of each contributing

+source to optimize cost benefit scenarios

+and comfort.
+Several IP3 and IP5 projects

+raised noise mitigation measures.